 You can search this SPD section by section or click here to create a single searchable document.

 Terminal illness

-Means an illness of a Plan participant, which has been diagnosed by a physician and for which they have a prognosis of six (6) months or less to live.
+An illness of a Plan participant, which has been diagnosed by a physician and for which they have a prognosis of six (6) months or less to live.

 Urgent medical condition

-Means a medical condition for which care is medically necessary and immediately required because of unforeseen illness, injury or condition, and it is not reasonable, given the circumstances, to delay care in order to obtain the services through your home service area or from your PCP.
+A medical condition for which care is medically necessary and immediately required because of unforeseen illness, injury or condition, and it is not reasonable, given the circumstances, to delay care in order to obtain the services through your home service area or from your PCP.

+You can search this SPD section by section or click here to create a single searchable document.